-WiPry is a dual band spectrum analyzer (2.4 GHz & 5 GHz) that works with a smartphone or tablet.
+WiPry is a dual band spectrum analyzer (2.4 GHz & 5 GHz) that works on your preferred device.
 Hardware compatibility includes Apple lightning devices with iOS version 7.0 or higher.
 Android support includes version 4.0.3 & higher.
 Android hardware compatibility includes devices that have USB OTG.
-Just add the appropriate Android connector for the host device (Mini-B to Micro USB or USB A to Micro USB).
-USB A cable is included.
-To add PC support, use the installer (see page 13 for more info).
-Mac support exist; please use the installer (see page 13 for more info).
-WiPry 5x is built for universal platform support.
+Just add the appropriate Android connector for the host device.
+For either PC or Mac support, use the installer (see page 13 for more info).
+WiPry 2500x is built for universal platform support.